The #aCreativeDC RESOURCES are field guides for the creative community:

 that might apply to Y - O - U .

-Mailing out 3-4 times a month, our NL is packed with imagery + content from the #aCreativeDC IG feed (and beyond), including Y O U R photos, event flyers, artist interviews and general announcements about how to catch us IRL.
-And the @aCreativeDC Twitter?
-That's where we really dive into promoting + live-tweeting the events, causes, and happenings of interest to our audience, giving special attention to posts tweeted with the #aCreativeDC tag.
+Not following the @aCreativeDC Twitter feed?
+That's where we really dive into promoting the events, causes, and happenings of interest to our audience, giving special attention to posts tweeted with the #aCreativeDC tag.

 +++ creative content, events, resources

 Connecting Washingtonians to their communities, to their city, and to each other, 730DC sends out a diverse mix of city-centric news (cultural, political, etc), event schedules, and commentary on all of the above every weekday morning at 7:30AM.
-Around since 2014, this year has been especially b u z z y for the platform, and thanks to a recent re-brand (from the team at Composite Co), we're banking on it becoming a daily must-read for a whole lot of people.
 Related/also recommended: Washington City Paper's District Line Daily.

 Brightest Young Things Agenda, Guides, + Daily/Weekly Newsletters